 The Digit is a creation of startup Agility Robotics, which has been developing bipedal robots since 2015 when the company was spun out of research from Oregon State University.
 In Ford’s imagining, Digit would be bundled into the back of a self-driving car.
 When the vehicle reaches its destination, the trunk pops open, and Digit unfolds itself and then completes the last crucial step of the delivery: picking up the parcel and dropping it on your doorstep.
 No humans required.

-For Agility, this project is a huge turning point indeed to accelerate its very new business.
+For Agility, this project is a huge turning point to accelerate its new business.
 Digit, which has an upper torso, arms, sensors and additional computing power to the Cassie design, was introduced in February 2019.
 The company had launched its ostrich-inspired Cassie robot in 2017 as a bipedal research platform.